Skip to Content

 Common Minerals You Can Find in Arkansas

-When it comes to manganese minerals, they can be found in Arkansas in large deposits in the Batesville District and the West-Central Arkansas District.
+Manganese minerals can be found in Arkansas in large deposits in the Batesville District and the West-Central Arkansas District.

 The mines in the northwestern parts of Independence County, Izard County, or Stone County produce most manganese ore.

-The West-Central Arkansas District where manganese is found includes Saline County, Pulaski County, Garland County, Hot Springs County, Montgomery, Pike, Polk, and Howard counties.
+The West-Central Arkansas District, where manganese is found, includes Saline County, Pulaski County, Garland County, Hot Springs County, Montgomery, Pike, Polk, and Howard Counties.

 If you want to find pyrite, head to the south slope of West Mountain in Hot Springs Country.
 In Marion County, you can discover pyrite at the Yellville area mines.